 |Full-time student at a private university or college||Up to £6,165||Up to £6,165|

 |Part-time student at a private university or college||Up to £4,625||Up to £4,625|

 Use the student finance calculator to estimate your Tuition Fee Loan.

 Help with living costs

-You only need to have lived in the UK for 3 years before the first day of the first academic year of your course if you’re either:
+- you’ve lived in the UK for more than 3 years before the first day of the first academic year of your course

 Academic years start on 1 September, 1 January, 1 April or 1 July.
-Ask someone who runs your course if you don’t know which one applies.
+Ask someone who runs your course if you do not know which one applies.